nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### 4.3 Calendar
 #### 4.3.1 View events under a particular time
 View events under a particular semester and academic year in a calendar format.
-To achieve this, there **should** be existing events that exist in your event list.
+In the calendar view, it shows the date of the event, type of the event in brackets, and name of the event.

 Format: `calendar s/SEMESTER ay/YY_ONE-YY_TWO `
 * Both the semester and academic year should be provided.